gitlabhq/gitlabhq/doc/container_registry/README.md

 You have to check the [Using Docker Build documentation](../../ci/docker/using_docker_build.md).

-You can use [docker:dind](https://hub.docker.com/_/docker/) to build your images, and this is how `.gitlab-ci.yml` should look like:
+You can use [docker:dind](https://hub.docker.com/_/docker/) to build your images, and this is how your `.gitlab-ci.yml` should look:

 ```
  build_image: